ztandrews/stats-by-zach-api/README.md

   Data is updated daily, with a batch process running around **5:00 AM EST**.
 Live updates during games are a future enhancement.

 - **Data Structures**:
-  The data is structued in a way that I best designed for my website, so keep that in mind when combing through the data.
-There are defineitly things I could have done better, but to me, this is a nice way to easily integrate this data within my site
+  The data is structured in a way that I designed for my website, so keep that in mind when combing through the data.
+There are things I could have done better probably, but to me, this is a nice way to easily integrate this data within my site.

 - **Usage and Requests**:
   The API infrastructure is funded out of pocket, so please be mindful of your usage.
 Feel free to explore and use the API, but avoid excessive requests to help keep it accessible for everyone.